 If you’re anything like me-laundry is a battle-I can never quite seem to keep up with the ever-growing mound of dirty clothes and towels.
 I know, I know, a lot of you are probably shaking your head right now thinking “but she’s just one person, and has been living alone, what kind of laundry situation does she have?”
 Well, to be quite honest, one of my own making.
-It’s one I’ve pushed aside, and not paid a lot of attention to as it’s tucked away in another room I avoid, but due to the recent horrified looks from the new boyfriend-it’s one I need to get under control and quick.
+It’s one I’ve pushed aside, and not paid a lot of attention to as it’s tucked away in another room I avoid, but due to the recent horrifying looks from the new boyfriend-it’s one I need to get under control and quick.
+Maybe I should look into the best House Cleaners Near Me too, there is only so much I can hide under a sofa or bed before he gets suspicious.

 You see, when I lived in my apartment we had to pay to use a single washer and dryer that were down in the gross basement.
 I say gross because there literally were cockroaches down there so I did my best to not have to make that trip.
 I’d take a few loads to a friend’s house instead when I could, and thus aquired quite the collection of dirty laundry that just happened to move with me into the new house.
 She luckily gets her laundry done by a Commercial Laundry Service since she has to wear special clothing for her work.
 She doesn’t realise how lucky she is!!
 Once in the new house, I bought myself a washer and dryer, but I’m having some electrical problems and my dryer takes about four hours to run a single load through it, so all that backlog still hasn’t gotten taken care of.
 It’s time.